creatvie-introvert/btr-directory-mvp/README.md

 ### Typography

-The project uses Inter as the primary typeface due to its high legibiity, modern apperance, and suitability for UI-heavy applications.
+The project uses Inter as the primary typeface due to its high legibility, modern apperance, and suitability for UI-heavy applications.

 The typographic scale was designed to support clear hierarchy and responsive readability across all breakpoints.